aosabook/500lines/pedometer/chapter.md

 $[[[x1, ... xn]], [[y1, ... yn]], [[z1, ... zn]]]$

 Then, we use `map` to loop through each of the three components.
-In the first line of the loop, we call `chebyshev_filter` with `GRAVITY` to split out gravitational acceleration, storing the resulting array in `grav`.
-In the second line, we isolate user acceleration by using `zip` to subtract gravitational acceleration from total acceleration, storing the resulting array in `user`.
-In the last line, we return an array with `user` and `grav` as the two elements.
+First we call `chebyshev_filter` with `GRAVITY` to split out gravitational acceleration, storing the resulting array in `grav`.
+Next, we isolate user acceleration by using `zip` to subtract gravitational acceleration from total acceleration, storing the resulting array in `user`.
+We return an array with `user` and `grav` as the two elements.

 This loop runs exactly three times, once for each component time series, and stores the final result in `filtered_accl`: